Leaderboard

 8 points

-Made the drive to KL this morning.
+22. Made the drive to KL this morning.
 All the way to south of Temagami was light to heavy rain. plus 9 south of Temagami.
 North of Temagami temp started dropping.
 Roads were okay to NL.
 By NL it was -14 and freezing rain.
 After NL to 112 cutoff we drove on white ice with heavy heavy winds.
 Trailer was pushed and wagged sideways and pulled truck a few times.
 60kph drive from NL to Kirkland.
-Cutoff at 112 into KL was whiteouts. probably 6” of snow on road in KL.8 points
+Cutoff at 112 into KL was whiteouts. probably 6” of snow on road in KL.

 8 points